NDevTK/OriginMarker/security.md

   - **Recommendation:** Consider mechanisms to detect or alert users to potential DNS cache poisoning if OriginMarker heavily relies on URL origin for security decisions, as this can lead to misdirection[cite: 35, 69, 147].
   - **Addresses:** 4.2.2 (DNS Cache Poisoning).

+- **5.6.5.
+Server-Side API Rate Limiting:**
+    - **Recommendation:** If OriginMarker uses backend APIs, all critical API rate limiting and resource protection must be enforced server-side, with robust detection for anomalous client behavior[cite: 69, 116, 118, 182, 183].
+    - **Addresses:** 4.2.2 (Network Connection Saturation).

 #### 5.7.
-Hardening Against Covert Channels and IPC Leakage
+Fortifying Inter-Extension Interaction Security & Hardening Against Covert Channels

 - **5.7.1.
 Review `sendMessage` for Implicit Leaks:**

   - **Recommendation:** Review all `chrome.runtime.sendMessage` and `chrome.tabs.sendMessage` calls to ensure sensitive information is not implicitly leaked through message characteristics (size, frequency, timing)[cite: 41, 94, 148, 189].
+Minimize information leakage via message responses to prevent fingerprinting[cite: 153, 180].
-  - **Addresses:** 4.3.4, 4.3.5.
+  - **Addresses:** 4.3.5 (IPC), 4.3.5 (Fingerprinting).

 - **5.7.2.
 Avoid Reliance on Global Browser Events for Critical Logic:**
   - **Recommendation:** Avoid using global browser events (e.g., `tabs.onUpdated`, `bookmarks.onChanged`) for critical security logic if other extensions can observe them, to prevent covert channel inference[cite: 27, 85, 149].
+  - **Addresses:** 4.3.5 (Covert Channels).

+- **5.7.3.
+Explicit `externally_connectable` Manifest Property:**
+    - **Recommendation:** Explicitly define the `externally_connectable` property in the manifest to restrict external communication to a strict allow-list, preventing unwanted messages and reducing fingerprinting surface[cite: 98, 152, 156, 179].
+    - **Addresses:** 4.3.5 (Fingerprinting), 4.3.1.

+- **5.7.4.
+Rigorous Sanitization of External Inputs:**
+    - **Recommendation:** Rigorously validate and sanitize all data received from other extensions or web pages (e.g., browser history if used in future) to prevent "history poisoning" and other data tampering[cite: 98, 151, 155, 180].
-  - **Addresses:** 4.3.4.
+    - **Addresses:** 4.3.7, 4.3.1.

 #### 5.8.
 Building Resilience to Race Conditions and TOCTOU

 - **5.8.1.
 Re-validate State or Use Atomic Operations:**

   - **Recommendation:** For "check-then-act" operations on sensitive state (URL, marker status, permissions), re-validate the state immediately before acting, or use atomic operations if available[cite: 56, 109, 110, 149].
+Design multi-step cryptographic operations involving shared state/storage to be atomic or include robust concurrency controls[cite: 127, 131].
-  - **Addresses:** 4.9.1, 4.9.2.
+  - **Addresses:** 4.9.1, 4.9.2, 4.10.2 (Race Conditions in Crypto).

 - **5.8.2.
 Mindful Asynchronous Operations and Data Re-verification:**